vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 Organizations should establish retention policies and securely dispose of data that is no longer needed.
 1. **Security**: Appropriate technical, physical and administrative measures must be implemented to protect covered data from unauthorized access and other risks.
 This may include encryption, access controls, and regular security assessments.
-1. **Individual Rights**: Individuals have certain rights regarding their personal data, including the right to access their data, the right to request corrections or deletions (”the right to be forgotten”), the right to object to certain uses of their data, and the right to data portability (the ability to transfer their data from one organization to another).
+1. **Individual Rights**: Individuals have certain rights regarding their personal data, including the right to access their data, the right to request corrections or deletions ("the right to be forgotten"), the right to object to certain uses of their data, and the right to data portability (the ability to transfer their data from one organization to another).
 1. **Data Integrity**: Personal data should be accurate, complete, up-to-date, and trustworthy throughout its lifecycle.
 The core principles of data integrity include consistency across systems, authenticity verification, and non-repudiation mechanisms.
 1. **Accountability**: Organizations are responsible for complying with data privacy laws and demonstrating compliance.